 History should be studied by anyone who is interested in how people interact and what happens as a result of their interactions.
 It allows you to look at events from a political, social and cultural perspective and to analyse why things happen.
-Students who have studied GCSE history would be ideal but it is not essential.

 History gives students the opportunity to study a balanced curriculum, including studies of British, South African and American history, and modern and early modern time periods.
-They will learn how to make informed, evidence-based judgments and to evaluate historical sources.
+They will learn how to make informed, evidencebased judgments and to evaluate historical sources.
 There are many transferable skills and historians go on to study a wide range of subjects at university.
 Students will learn how to analyse sources, weigh up evidence, evaluate interpretations and develop strong written and verbal arguments.
-Research, independence, analysis, communication, time management, ICT, working with others, problem solving, planning and organization, drive and determination are all skills history students should develop.
+Research, independence, analysis, communication, time management, ICT, working with others, problem solving, planning and organisation, drive and determination are all skills history students should develop.